 57.1.
 The Contractor shall supply to the Engineer a detailed account of the total amount that the Contractor considers payable under the contract before the end of the Defects Liability Period.
 The Engineer shall issue a Defect Liability Certificate and certify any final payment that is due to the Contractor within 56 days of receiving the Contractor's account if it is correct and complete.
 If it is not, the Engineer shall issue within 56 days a schedule that states the scope of the corrections or additions that are necessary.
-If the Final Account is still unsatisfactory after it has been resubmitted, the Engineer shall decide on the amount payable to the Contractor and issue a payment certificate, within 56 days of receiving the Contractor's revised account.
+If the Final Account is still unsatisfactory after it has been resubmitted, the Engineer shall decide on the amount payable to the Contractor's revised account.